Palm Sunday is the start of Holy Week, a key moment in the Passion story and a time of both jubilation and contemplation.

 Before entering the holy city, He asks His disciples to get Him a colt to ride on.
 In Mark 11:2-3 Jesus says, “Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
 Untie it and bring it here.
 If anyone asks you, ‘Why are you doing this?’ say, ‘The Lord needs it and will send it back here shortly.’”

-Jesus rides in on the colt and is met by a crowd.
+A crowd welcomes Jesus as he rides in on the colt.
 Matthew’s account says, “A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road.”
 Matthew 21:8

 Luke 19:36 also says “people spread their cloaks on the road” and John’s account specifically references the palm branches saying in John 12:12-13, “The next day the great crowd that had come for the festival heard that Jesus was on His way to Jerusalem.
 They took palm branches and went out to meet Him.”